M2Team/NanaBox/Documents/ConfigurationReference.md

 ### EnhancedSession

-(Optional) Enhanced session setting object array of virtual machine.
+(Optional) Enhanced session setting object of virtual machine.

 Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.